 I Meet the Doctor

 Early the next morning, I walked down to the hospital to meet the doctor.
 He told me that based on the mammograms and the ultrasound, there was definitely a mass, but the fact that he couldn't feel a lump and the fact that the area was painful were both good signs.
 He said I had a 50-50 chance of having cancer.

 Of course, I was still holding out for its being a cyst!

 He said he'd see me the following Wednesday to tell me the results of the biopsy, and recommended that I bring my husband or someone else with me.
 I thought that was funny.
 Did he think I was going to faint or get hysterical?
 If so, he didn't know me.
 But I assume that's what they recommend for everyone.
 And it is good to have support if the news isn't what you want to hear.

 I told him we had tickets to leave on Sunday for a three-week trip to Newfoundland and Cape Breton Island and asked what we should do.
 He said to go ahead as planned.
 He was actually from the Maritimes and had just been there for a visit.
 He recommended a few places we should see.
-And then he told the nurse to make sure he called me on my cell phone.
+Then he asked the nurse to make sure he called me on my cell phone the next Wednesday morning.

 After making sure I was comfortable, a female technician I hadn't seen before used ultrasound to isolate the problem area and then called a radiologist to come in.